 During: Baste on Narration is a live event created by Appau Jnr Boakye-Yiadom which makes visible the process of artistic production.
 A drummer will play freestyle within the gallery.
 The audience will be able to experience the sound of the performance and watch a live stream of the drumming which will be concealed within Boakye-Yiadom’s installation.
 The event will be recorded by the artist and will be added to the installation to form part of the exhibition.

 This event accompanies Jerwood Solo Presentations 2019, which showcases new works by Appau Jr Boakye-Yiadom, Kitty Clark and Sofia Mitsola.
 It is free to attend, booking is required via Eventbrite.
-The cafe and galleries showing works by Sofia Mitsola and Kitty Clark will be open until 7pm in the run up to the event.
+The bar and galleries showing works by Sofia Mitsola and Kitty Clark will be open between 5-7pm in the run up to the event.

 Appau Jnr Boakye-Yiadom

 Appau Jnr Boakye-Yiadom produces installations that bring together ready-made objects, sculpture, photography, sound, archive and self-produced moving-image.
 Manipulating this material, he emphasises elements of percussion, colour, movement and memory in order to bring cultural narratives in contact with bodily and sensory sensations.
 For Jerwood Solo Presentations 2019 he presents an audio and visual installation that expands on his previous series of work ‘Baste on Narration’.